jaq316/ContainerTagRemover/README.md

 If the configuration file is not specified, the tool will use the default values: Major: 2, Minor: 2.

 If any of the required arguments are not provided, the tool will prompt you to enter them during execution.

-## GitVersion and Release Generation

-This project uses GitVersion to generate release versions.
-GitVersion is a tool that generates version numbers based on your Git history.
-It follows Semantic Versioning (SemVer) principles and can be configured to suit your versioning strategy.

-## GitHub Release Generation

-This project now uses the `actions/create-release@v1` action to create GitHub Releases.
-This action helps you manage your GitHub releases by automating the creation and updating of release notes.

-### Release Generation Process

-1. Whenever the main branch is updated, the GitHub workflow will trigger the release generation process.
-2. GitVersion will be used to determine the version number based on the commit history.
-3. The `actions/create-release@v1` action will be used to create a new release with the generated version number.

-### Configuration

-The configuration for the `actions/create-release@v1` action is included in the GitHub workflow file and can be customized to fit your release management strategy.
-For more information on configuring the `actions/create-release@v1` action, refer to the [GitHub Actions documentation](https://github.com/actions/create-release).

-### GitHub Workflow

-The GitHub workflow file (`.github/workflows/build-and-test.yml`) has been updated to include steps for installing and using the `actions/create-release@v1` action to generate release versions.
-The workflow will automatically create a new release whenever the main branch is updated.
-The `Create GitHub release` step now uses `actions/create-release@v1` to create the release.